- Web Server

 - Site Map/RSS Feeds

 HowtoForge provides user-friendly Linux tutorials about almost every topic.

 If you've written a Linux tutorial that you'd like to share, you can contribute it.
 If you'd like to discuss Linux-related problems, you can use our forum.
 If you have questions, please contact us by email: info [at] howtoforge [dot] com or use our contact form.

-How To Compile A Kernel - The Ubuntu Way
+How To Compile A Kernel - The SuSE Way

 Each distribution has some specific tools to build a custom kernel from the sources.
 This article is about compiling a kernel on SuSE systems.
 It describes how to build a custom kernel using the latest unmodified kernel sources from www.kernel.org (vanilla kernel) so that you are independent from the kernels supplied by your distribution.
 It also shows how to patch the kernel sources if you need features that are not in there.